jhonsen/dj.github.io/_posts/2019-03-01-Obesity-Prediction.md

 ---
 layout: post
-title: What Can Changes Can We Make Today To Avoid Obesity?
+title: What Life Changes Can We Make Today To Avoid Obesity?
 ---